Coming From our Warehouse. Usually Ships in 1-5 Days

 About the Author

-Lisa Fipps is a library marketing manager.
+Lisa Fipps is a graduate of Ball State University, award-winning former journalist, current director of marketing for a public library (where she won the Sara Laughlin marketing award), and an author of middle-grade books.
 Starfish is her debut novel.
 She lives in Kokomo, Indiana.

 “In her debut novel, Starfish, Lisa Fipps confronts diet culture and fat phobia head-on. . . .
-This can make for difficult reading, but it never becomes unbearably bleak thanks to Ellie’s humor (there are some laugh-out-loud moments), as well as the power of her voice, which manages to convey many different feelings, often at once: sass and rage, innocence and cynicism, and, most of all, heartbreak.
 The book reads as if Ellie herself is writing these poems, which are accessible and engaging.”—The New York Times Book Review

 * “Fipps bursts onto the middle-grade scene with her debut, a verse novel that shines because of Ellie’s keen and emotionally striking observations.
 As she draws readers in with her smart and succinct voice, Ellie navigates the difficult map of knowing she deserves better treatment while struggling with the conflict that's necessary to achieve it.
 Fipps hands her young narrator several difficult life lessons, including how to self-advocate, how not to internalization of the words of others, and what it means to defend yourself.
 Ellie's story will delight readers who long to see an impassioned young woman seize an unapologetic victory.”—Booklist, starred review